AWM-PGH-Digital-Collections/AWMCollectionData/README.md

 At AWM, research is always ongoing, and so our understanding of these objects and their metadata are subject to change.
 This dataset will be updated on a regular basis to reflect our current best understanding of the objects.
 You are advised to use, or update to, the most current version of the dataset for best accuracy.

 If you have identified errors in the dataset, or have additional information to add, we welcome your feedback!
-Please contact us at mailto:womackb@warhol.org.
+[Please contact us.](mailto:womackb@warhol.org).

 Thanks!

 # Pull Requests
 Please note that we will not accept pull requests for the data in this repository.
-If you have corrections, please email them to us at mailto:womackb@warhol.org and we will forward them to the appropriate department for correction and inclusion in a future release.
+If you have corrections, please [email](mailto:womackb@warhol.org) them to us and we will forward them to the appropriate department for correction and inclusion in a future release.

 # Attribution
 Our dataset is being offered under [CC0 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/).